awsdocs/aws-amplify-console-user-guide/doc_source/manual-deploys.rst

 .. image:: images/manual-deploys-s3.png

-**Note:** When you are uploading the zip folder make sure you **zip the contents of your bulid output and not the top level folder**.
+**Note:** When you are uploading the zip folder make sure you **zip the contents of your build output and not the top level folder**.
 For example **if your build output generates a folder named "build" or "public" first navigate into that folder, select all of the contents and zip it from there**.
 If you do not do this then you will see an "Access Denied" error because the sites root directory will not be initialized properly.

 .. image:: images/zipped-incorrectly-manual-deploy-access-denied.png